-Dave Joyce, CWU health, safety and environment officer, has spearheaded the CWU's campaign for legal reform and argues: "It's outrageous that hard-working and conscientious people, providing a whole range of vital services have been, effectively, treated the same as criminal trespassers by the law.
-We desperately need new laws to protect victims and promote responsible dog ownership to prevent attacks taking place."
+Dave Joyce has spearheaded the CWU’s campaign for legal reform and argues: “It’s outrageous that hard-working and conscientious people, providing a whole range of vital services have been, effectively, treated the same as criminal trespassers by the law.
+We desperately need new laws to protect victims and promote responsible dog ownership to prevent attacks taking place.”

 ‘Bite-Back’ Campaign objectives: